-The pastoral call committee will be expected to reimburse any candidate his or her expenses and provide for overnight accommodations for out of town candidates.
+The pastoral call committee will be expected to reimburse any candidate for expenses and provide overnight accommodations for out of town candidates.
 Members of the call committee are to be reimbursed for expenses they may incur in the call process.
 Therefore, the congregation council should authorize funding for the pastoral call committee.